 Our two visits coincided with the 15th and 20th anniversary of the opening of Disneyland Paris.
-Well, this year is the 25th anniversary and so we are due another trip but this time things are a little different.
-You see it will be our first family visit to Disneyland Paris, as I mentioned in our holiday plans for 2017.
-Not only is it our first family visit and hubby’s 25th anniversary, but BattleKid will be almost four and my 40th birthday is looming this year too.
-So how do we even begin planning our first family visit to Disneyland Paris?
+Well, 2017 was the 25th anniversary year and so we were due another trip but this time things were a little different.
+You see it would be our first family visit to Disneyland Paris.
+Not only was it our first family visit and hubby’s 25th anniversary, but our son would be almost four and my 40th birthday was looming that year too.
+So, how did we even begin planning our first family visit to Disneyland Paris?
+Let’s find out!

 Where to stay

 I never realised there were so many hotels associated with Disneyland Paris.
 I thought there was the main one, and maybe one or two others, but there are no less than seven Disney hotels, and a host of other partner hotels to choose from.